Cut Piece 1964: New York 1965

 Ono performed Cut Piece for the third time at Carnegie Recital Hall in New York City on March 21, 1965, in New Works of Yoko Ono.
 The response of the audience at the New York performance seemed to differ drastically from those in Japan.
 The performance was captured on film by documentarians Albert and David Maysles.

 Spectators approach without hesitation.
 Some make their cuts quickly, while others work on their cutting for a long time.
-Women tend to take more care and cut small pieces from discrete areas, such as the edges of sleeves or back of the neckline.
+Women tend to take more care and cut small pieces from discreet areas, such as the edges of sleeves or back of the neckline.
 At a certain point Ono's breath quickens and she looks nervous.
 The audience chuckles throughout, and their ambient noises and muffled speech are the only sounds in the video.

 Around the 7:30 mark, a man comes up for the second time, the first time having clipped a part of Ono's shirt from over her breast.
 He begins roughly cutting the blouse down the front between her breasts.
 He narrates his actions to the audience, saying that it will take a while, but not that long.
 At one point Ono reaches out to stop him, but restrains herself.
 The man continues until he has cut away the blouse and proceeds to cut through her bra straps.
 A woman says "stop being such a dweeb".
 At this point Ono holds her hands around her breasts to keep the bra front from falling.
 The film ends shortly after.

 London 1966

 The fourth and fifth iterations of Cut Piece were performed over two evenings as part of the Destruction of Art Symposium on September 9 and 10, 1966 at the Africa Centre in London.
-The symposium was organized by artist/ activist Gustav Metzger and was aligned with leftist politics and cultural protest.
+The symposium was organized by artist and activist Gustav Metzger and was aligned with leftist politics and cultural protest.
 Metzger commented about Cut Piece, "It was better than I expected.
 Stronger.
-And very disturbing".
-The inclusion of Cut Piece in this symposium, situated the work in the context of protest.
+And very disturbing."
+The inclusion of Cut Piece in this symposium situated the work in the context of protest.